 While Antonia was physically healthy as she grew older, the emotional distress she would experience was inevitable.

 Once in school, Antonia was relentlessly bullied and tormented by her classmates because of her cleft lip.
 Often, Antonia would come home from school in tears, telling her mother that she no longer wanted to study.
 The terrible names she was called were too painful and persistent to endure.

 It wasn't until Antonia was 8 years old that her aunt, Leidinha, intervened and finally persuaded Iranildo to take Antonia to Fortaleza for a chance to receive free, safe surgery from Operation Smile Brazil.

 To this day, Antonia calls Leidinha “an angel.”

-Although Antonia was frightened to travel without her mother, who had to stay behind to care for her younger siblings, she bravely made the more than 3-hour bus ride to the Fortaleza mission site with her father and aunt.
+Although Antonia was frightened to travel without her mother, who had to stay behind to care for her younger siblings, she bravely made the more than 3-hour bus ride to the Fortaleza program site with her father and aunt.

 At the hospital, Antonia remembers playing with the other waiting children.
 For many patients who arrive for screening, it's the first time in their lives seeing another person with their same condition.
 They realize that they aren't alone.

 After Antonia's comprehensive health evaluation, Operation Smile Brazil medical volunteers determined that she was healthy enough to undergo anesthesia for her cleft surgery.

 For Iranildo, the day he'd hoped for had finally arrived, and he felt immense relief to know that he'd kept the promise he'd made to Antonia many years before.